In Love and War (1958 film)

-In Love and War is a 1958 CinemaScope and DeLuxe Color film set in World War II, directed by Philip Dunne.
+In Love and War is a 1958 American CinemaScope and DeLuxe Color film set in World War II, directed by Philip Dunne.
 It is based on the 1957 novel The Big War by Anton Myrer.
 Myrer was a former Marine wounded during the Second Battle of Guam in 1944.

-Plot summary
+Plot

 The film traces the progress of three Marines on shore leave in San Francisco during World War II.
-One of the men, Nico (Jeffrey Hunter), is a seasoned, decorated platoon sergeant; the second, Frankie (Robert Wagner), is a perennial goof-off, who drinks too much; and the third, Alan (Bradford Dillman), is an intellectual from a wealthy family.
+One of the men, Nico, is a seasoned, decorated platoon sergeant; the second, Frankie, is a perennial goof-off, who drinks too much; and the third, Alan, is an intellectual from a wealthy family.
 He has joined the Marines, despite his father's protests.

-Nico proposes and marries his pregnant girlfriend Andrea (Hope Lange).
-A drunken Frankie fights with Charlie Stanton (Murvyn Vye), his hateful stepfather, who thinks him a coward.
-The wealthy Alan catches his fiancée, Sue (Dana Wynter), with another man.
+Nico proposes and marries his pregnant girlfriend, Andrea.
+A drunken Frankie fights with Charlie Stanton, his hateful stepfather, who thinks him a coward.
+The wealthy Alan catches his fiancée, Sue, with another man.
+After realizing Sue has repeatedly cheated on him, Alan ends the engagement, despite Sue's pleas.

+Alan and Frankie later meet up at an elite hotel where Alan's family has a permanent suite.
+There they find the newlywed Nico and Andrea.
+After finding out that the newlyweds had hoped to spend their wedding night at the hotel, but found that it was booked, Alan gives them the key to the suite, much to Frankie's protest, and has the staff charge all expenses to his family's account.

-Lorraine (Sheree North), who is in love with Frankie, has joined the military as a WAVE.
-She introduces his friend Alan to her roommate Kalai (France Nuyen), a nurse of Hawaiian-French heritage.
+Lorraine, who is in love with Frankie, has joined the military as a WAVE.
+She introduces his friend Alan to her roommate Kalai, a nurse of Hawaiian French heritage.
+Kalai and Alan quickly become attracted to each other.
+Kalai tells Alan that her parents were killed during the attack on Pearl Harbor.
 They all go to Lorraine's apartment, where Frankie first passes out, then wakes up screaming at the thought of returning to the war.
 Lorraine decides to leave him.
-Kalai professes her love for Alan.
+Kalai and Alan later profess their love to each other.
+She later sees him off, while cursing the war for taking another loved one from her.